 When learning about the game of chess, we sometimes stumble upon words and phrases which are difficult to grasp.
-Its therefore important that we understand the basic terms and phrases of the chess game if we wish to progress any further in our studies.
-This will allows us to better interpret analysis, chess books and other resources with little to no hassle.
+It’s therefore important that we understand the basic terms and phrases of the chess game if we wish to progress any further in our studies.
+This will allow us to better interpret analysis, chess books, and other resources with little to no hassle.
 With that said here are 50 important chess terms every beginner must know:

 Chess Terms and Their Meaning

 This defines the freedom of movement or the mobility of chess pieces.
 Each active piece has a better possibility of positively influencing the game’s outcome, compared with an inactive piece (an underdeveloped, blocked, or cramped piece).
 An active piece is a key way of assessing a chess position.

 An over-the-board game might get adjourned when it isn’t concluded in a single session.
 Once the game is adjourned, one player gets to seal their next move inside an envelope to keep it secret.
 The sealed envelope is only revealed once the game is resumed at the specified time.

 An adjournment is a rare occurrence today since tournament organizers prefer concluding even long games in a single session.
 The play rate required by most international tournaments is 40 moves within 2 hours, 20 moves within an hour, and for the remaining game, players get 30 extra minutes.
 The last part of time control is sudden death, which doesn’t need any adjournment.

 This term defines the winning potential of a color (or one side of the chess game).
 It is typically based on chess piece positions on the board.
 If one color (or one side) appears to be winning the game, then that side is said to have a plus, pull, edge, or an ’advantage.’